define-private-public/stb_image-Nim/README.md

 Official repo page can be found here: https://gitlab.com/define-private-public/stb_image-Nim

-All other sites should be considered mirrors.
+All other sites should be considered mirrors, though if you log an issue on GitHub, I'll probably address it.

 The used header files are included in this repo (they end in the name `_header.nim`) but you may provide your own.